Donkey Kong Jungle Beat: Legacy

 EAD Tokyo went on to develop Super Mario Galaxy (2007) for the Wii, which was acclaimed as one of the greatest video games of all time and became one of the bestselling Wii games.
 Galaxy refined concepts that EAD Tokyo introduced in Jungle Beat; Koizumi reflected that Jungle Beat provided him with the experience to create engaging gameplay with a simple control scheme in Galaxy.
 In fact, GamesRadar said that Jungle Beat became more compelling when viewed as a Galaxy prototype, with shared sound effects and a "gleeful turnover of ideas [that] reeks of Galaxy's scattershot fun-bursts".
 Destructoid said the connections between Jungle Beat and Galaxy were obvious when considering Jungle Beat's "level of imagination and surrealism... [which] wasn't present in the [Donkey Kong Country] games", while Kotaku noted further parallels between level tropes in Jungle Beat and Super Mario Galaxy 2 (2010).

 After Jungle Beat, the DK Bongos only saw use in two Donkey Konga sequels.
-Support for Odama (2006) was dropped prior to release, while a planned DK Bongos-controlled racing game, DK Bongo Blast, was released on the Wii as Donkey Kong Barrel Blast in 2007 without support.
+Support for Odama (2006) was dropped prior to release, while a planned DK Bongos-controlled racing game, DK Bongo Blast, was released on the Wii as Donkey Kong Barrel Blast in 2007 without support, and between 2005 and 2006, Capcom developed two medal games that were released in Japan as "semi-sequels" to Jungle Beat, respectively named Jungle Fever, and Banana Kingdom.
 The Donkey Kong series did not receive another major installment until 2010, when the Retro Studios-developed Donkey Kong Country Returns was released for the Wii.
 Retrospectively, journalists have cited Jungle Beat as one of the best Donkey Kong games.
 Jeremy Parish, writing for Polygon, considered it the franchise's best game behind Donkey Kong (1994) for the Game Boy, summarizing it as "a one-of-a-kind thing that really shouldn't work but absolutely does".
 Jungle Beat has been referenced in Nintendo's Super Smash Bros., a series of crossover fighting games.
 Super Smash Bros.
-Brawl (2008) includes a stage based on Jungle Beat's Rumble Falls level, while one of Donkey Kong's attacks in Super Smash Bros.
+Brawl (2008) includes a stage based on Jungle Beat's Rumble Falls level, while Donkey Kong's Final Smash in Super Smash Bros.
 Ultimate (2018)—in which he rapidly punches adversaries—is a tribute to Jungle Beat.